opwid/Library/Structure-and-Interpretation-of-Computer-Programs/Chapter 4 - Metalinguistic Abstraction.md

 __Primitive expressions__

-* For self-evaluating expressions, such as numbers, eval returnsthe expression itself.
+* For self-evaluating expressions, such as numbers, eval returns the expression itself.
 * Eval must look up variables in the environment to find their values.

 __Special forms__